icgc-argo/argo-docs/docs/data-access/user-profile-and-api-token.md

 - This is a _personal key_. **Never** share your user credentials with anyone else.
 - If you suspect that your API Token security has been compromised, simply regenerate it from this page.
 All former API Tokens will be revoked when you regenerate a token.

-## Member Permissions
+## Permissions

-Member permissions are assigned based on the role that has been granted to you in a specific program, the type of program you are a member of, and your application for access to controlled data.
+Permissions are assigned based on the role that has been granted to you in a specific program, the type of program you are a member of, and your application for access to controlled data.

 ![ARGO Member Permissions](/assets/data-access/user-profile-program-access.png)